llawsonwork/SalesforceConventions/NamingConventions.md

 #### Demonstrative Example

-The following are examples of validation rule naming that should **not** be used:
+The following are examples of validation rule naming that should NOT be used:

 | Validation Rule Name | Reason |
 |----------------------|:-------|